 - Explore and practice leading worship in a variety of settings, other patterns of worship, and multiple forms of prayer.

-Life Together in the United Methodist Connections (United Methodist Polity)
+Life Together in the United Methodist Connection (United Methodist Polity)

-Life Together in the United Methodist Connections (United Methodist Polity)
+Life Together in the United Methodist Connection (United Methodist Polity)

 Certified lay speaker required class